 Adjudicate Today is committed to adopting the highest standards to safeguard our clients and other parties’ personal information.
-We are bound by the National Privacy Principles as set out in the Privacy Act 1988.

 Our collection, use and disclosure of personal information is set out below: